VirtualEstatePlanner/colorsort/README.md

 ![Sorting with angled lines][sort-angled-line-60]

-Sorting paths are explained in more detail in [the paths documentation](docs/PATHS.md).
+Sorting paths are explained in more detail in [the paths documentation].

 ### Animation